Thomas Hope (designer): Escape to London

 The Hope brothers, under the protection of their uncle, took 372 paintings with them.
 Among these were important works by Frans Hals, Peter Paul Rubens, Rembrandt and Sir Anthony van Dyck.

 The Hopes left their mansions, full of wall decorations, furniture, and heavy statuary.
 Henry settled at the corner of Harley Street and Cavendish Square, Thomas at Hanover Square.
-Later in 1795 two brothers went to Rome.
-In 1799 he was back in Athens.
-In 1802, Thomas's younger brother Adrian Elias, who was declared insane, would return to live at Groenendaal Park and expand the gardens.
-The brothers sold the real estate at Keizers- and Prinsengracht to John Williams Hope.
-Also Henry sold Villa Welgelegen to this fiduciary, who continued to hold that office until the establishment of the monarchy under Louis Bonaparte in 1806.
+Later in 1795, the brothers went to Rome.

+In 1802, their younger brother, Adrian Elias, who had been declared insane, would return to live at Groenendaal Park and expand the gardens.
+The brothers sold the real estate at Keizersgracht and Prinsengracht to John Williams Hope.
+Henry also sold Villa Welgelegen to this fiduciary, who continued to hold that office until the establishment of the monarchy under Louis Bonaparte in 1806.

 Career as an interior decorator

 In 1799, the Hopes established a residence in London in Duchess Street, off Portland Place, designed by Robert Adam.
 Thomas remodeled it in an Egyptian style.
 Experienced from his extensive travel, Thomas Hope enjoyed the cosmopolitan atmosphere of London, while his younger brothers missed their home in the Netherlands.
 He decorated the mansion in a very elaborate style, from drawings made himself with each room taking on a different style influenced by the countries he had visited.
 In essence, the combined art collections of Hope & Co., his parents and Henry Hope gave him the opportunity to further research the various art he had studied during his travels.
 Thomas began to write books on decoration and furniture, the first of its kind.

 In this eclectic wealthy residence of bachelors, younger brother Henry Philip oversaw the gem collection (acquiring the Hope Diamond and the Hope Pearl), while cousin Henry busied himself with the banking business and the Louisiana Purchase, together with Barings.
 Thomas Hope did not settle in London, however.
 He took up his grand tour where he left off, and in 1796 he began his extensive tours of the Ottoman Empire, which included visits to Turkey, Rhodes, Egypt, Syria, and Arabia.
 He stayed for about a year in Constantinople and produced some 350 drawings depicting the people and places he witnessed, a collection now to be found in the Benaki Museum, Athens.